akshita-as02/HCI/README.md

 ✅ Include a clear command to reset the output.txt file.
 ✅ Develop a web interface for improved user experience.

+---
+### **Reflection**

+## Challenges Faced:
+- **Limited Free API Options:** Since OpenAI is a paid service, finding a suitable free alternative for generative AI was challenging, leading to the decision to integrate the **Google Gemini API**.
+- **Integrating the Gemini API:** Understanding the correct method to initialize the Gemini API and structure requests required careful review of documentation.
+- **Model Name Issues:** Identifying the correct model name (`gemini-1.5-flash`) in the Gemini API took some trial and error.
+- **API Errors:** Encountering errors related to **invalid API keys**, **quota limits**, and **incorrect endpoints** required improved error handling.
+- **User Input Handling:** Implementing user input via the terminal and ensuring smooth functionality required additional logic to prevent empty prompts.

+## Key Learnings:
+This project enhanced my understanding of generative AI integration, effective error handling, and user interaction management.

+## Future Applications:
+I plan to apply this knowledge to build tools like **AI-powered content generators**, **personalized chatbots**, and **creative writing assistants** in future projects.

 ##  📚 Resources
 Google Gemini API Documentation
 Node.js Official Documentation